 The San Francisco Bay Area quickly became one of the national centers confronting the epidemic.
 By 1989 two cities (San Francisco and Oakland) accounted for 67% of the region’s cases.
 But other Kaiser Permanente regions were affected as well and mounted their own responses.

-Some answers were found through the strength of massed medical resources.
+Some answers were found through the strength of mass medical resources.
 In 1987 Kaiser Permanente established a multidisciplinary Interregional AIDS Task Force, expanding to an Interregional AIDS Committee the following year.

-James Vohs, Kaiser Permanente health plan and hospital president and CEO in the 1980s, reflected on that process: "One of the best interregional committees that we established was in response to the AIDS epidemic.
-It was an excellent way to educate our other regions on the basis of the experience that we had in Northern California, especially because we had so many AIDS cases.
+James Vohs, Kaiser Permanente health plan and hospital president and CEO in the 1980s, reflected on that process: “One of the best interregional committees that we established was in response to the AIDS epidemic.
+It was an excellent way to educate our other regions based on the experience that we had in Northern California, especially because we had so many AIDS cases.

 “Kaiser covered something like 2 percent of the population of the United States when I was there, but we had about 5 percent of the AIDS cases. . .
 Having the Interregional AIDS Committee was very, very helpful in providing a good knowledge base of what was working, what wasn’t working, and how to organize services.
 It was extremely successful.“9